mic-wypych/gus_wages_app/README.md

 Issues & TO DOs:
 - app startup is extremely slow.
 There is something wrong with the ggiraph and geom_sF_interactive that makes it very slow.
 - Add year-level summaries to the sidepanel
+- a few counties get duplicated for some weird reason and replace other counties.
+E.g. Powiat Tomaszowski.